autoplot/documentation/javadoc/org/autoplot/AppManager.CloseCallback.md

+# org.autoplot.AppManager.CloseCallback

-# org.autoplot.AppManager.CloseCallbackanything that wants an opportunity to cancel the close request should register here.
+anything that wants an opportunity to cancel the close request should register here.

 ***
 <a name="checkClose"></a>
 # checkClose